itmeson/c-labscience/src/lessons/week2.rst

 	:align: center

  4. Unit conversion.
+Write instructions to yourself on how to convert from one unit to another.
+There will be a quiz on this tomorrow, and you will be able to use your notes.

+ 5. What are the most important issues in making *good* measurements?

 =====
 Day 4
 =====

- 1. Quiz on converting units.
+ 1. First quiz on converting units.
 You can use a calculator and google.

+ Quizzes are about getting information from you about what you understand and don't understand, and giving information back to you about what you need to still work on.
+If you don't get something on the first try, you should *try again*.
+The grading system is setup to give you incentives to keep trying until you get it.
+Quizzes will usually be in class on Fridays, often using google forms, and they will be tagged to show the specific skills that I am looking for that day.

 .. _article: https://www.sciencenews.org/blog/growth-curve/giving-kids-spoonful-medicine-not-what-doctor-ordered